 Could your symptoms be due to a thyroid imbalance?

-This little butterfly shape gland sits on your trachea but has a very important role in making our thyroid hormone which controls our cellular metabolism in the body.
+This little butterfly shape gland sits on your trachea but has a very important role in making our thyroid hormone which controls our cellular metabolism (the speed at which our body functions).

-Disruption to our thyroid can come about from stress, toxins in environment such as plastics and perfumes and other hormone disrupting chemicals including fluoride.
+Disruption to our thyroid can come about from stress, toxins in environment such as plastics and perfumes and other hormone disrupting chemicals including fluoride, Heavy Metals/ Pesticide/herbicide exposure, viruses such as Epstein Barr, lack of thyroid supporting nutrients (see below) & probably the most common reason – stress!

 An imbalance of the HPA axis (hypo pituitary adrenal) can mean an imbalance of another hormone eg adrenal, sex hormones or thyroid and can impact on the others, particularly during the change into menopause.